cat-training-2020/cat-training-2020.github.io/content.md

   3. <!-- .element class="fragment" --> Discussion of GitHub workflows
   4. <!-- .element class="fragment" --> Hands-on with Git on the command line

+Note: Need a place to host slides!
+They're not there!

 ## Overview